Arizona State takes on No. 9 Florida - WTOP News

 Atlanta; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: No. 9 Florida and Arizona State play at State Farm Arena in Atlanta, Georgia.
+BOTTOM LINE: Arizona State squares off against No. 9 Florida in Atlanta, Georgia.

 The Sun Devils are 8-1 in non-conference play.
-Arizona State averages 12.4 turnovers per game and is 2-0 when it has fewer turnovers than its opponents.
+Arizona State is 1-0 in games decided by 3 points or fewer.

 The Gators are 9-0 in non-conference play.
-Florida averages 86.6 points while outscoring opponents by 21.6 points per game.

-Arizona State makes 47.1% of its shots from the field this season, which is 8.7 percentage points higher than Florida has allowed to its opponents (38.4%).
-Florida averages 9.7 made 3-pointers per game this season, 2.0 more made shots on average than the 7.7 per game Arizona State allows.
+Florida is sixth in the SEC scoring 38.4 points per game in the paint led by Alex Condon averaging 6.4.

 TOP PERFORMERS: Joson Sanon is shooting 52.1% and averaging 15.9 points for the Sun Devils.

-Walter Clayton Jr. is averaging 18.4 points and 3.7 assists for the Gators.
+Walter Clayton Jr. is scoring 18.4 points per game and averaging 3.2 rebounds for the Gators.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.